taocpp/PEGTL/doc/Getting-Started.md

 ## Limitations

-The `Makefile` is as simple as possible, but should manage to build the examples and unit tests on Linux with GCC and on Mac OS X with Clang (as supplied by Apple).
+The `Makefile` is as simple as possible, but should manage to build the examples and unit tests on Linux with GCC and on macOS with Clang (as supplied by Apple).
 When running into problems using other combinations, please consult the `Makefile` for customising the build process.